 - Be aware of cards that don't swipe; check these cards for other security features

 - If a card does swipe, make sure the card number and the number that appears on the terminal match

-Card processors like Vanitv monitor merchant transactions for signs of fraud or abuse.
+Card processors like Vanitv monitor merchant transactions to detect signs of fraud or abuse.
 This protects merchants and cardholders.
 Certain kinds of merchant behavior are not allowed and could result in the termination of your account.
 Don’t ever use your own card to give yourself a cash advance.
 If you need to perform a transaction that is out of character for your business, give your processor a call first.
 For example, if you are a restaurant that typically does $30 swiped transactions, call your processor before you run a $5,000 sale for a catered wedding.

-Tips on fraud prevention
+Tips on fraud detection and prevention

 - If a photograph of the cardholder is present on the card, merchants should compare the photograph on the card with the person presenting the card.